-Special Notes for 2022 Tax Returns
+Special Notes for 2023 Tax Returns

-- For those who claim mileage in any part of an individual tax return, please note the following: - o For medical miles please provide a total of medical miles driven - o For charitable miles please provide a total of charitable miles driven - o For rental property and/or freelance business miles, please provide: - Business-purpose miles, Jan-Jun 2022 - Business-purpose miles, Jul-Dec 2022 - Total of all miles, Jan-Jun 2022 - Total of all miles, Jul-Dec 2022
+- For those who claim mileage in any part of an individual tax return, please note the following: - o For medical miles please provide a total of medical miles driven - o For charitable miles please provide a total of charitable miles driven - o For rental property and/or freelance business miles, please provide: - Business-purpose miles, Jan-Dec 2023 - Total of all miles, Jan-Dec 2023 - FYI: If you incorporate a business or organize an LLC during 2023, you will have a FinCen registration and reporting requirement due within 30 days of formation.
+(If you have this entity before 1/1/24, you have all of 2024 to register).